 This might be the best book I’ve read in years and, along with the other listed above, have forced a radical transformation on most of my organization design concepts.

-So far, heavily highlighted, underlined, and marked-up, this book offers tactical and strategic options for anyone who designs anything: from training, to communication, to projects, to change management, to strategic plans.
+So far, heavily highlighted, underlined, and marked-up, this book offers tactical and strategic options for anyone who designs anything:

 Here, also, a visual timeline of other community, social media, persona design influences.